Extending Post-Interpretive Criticism: Additional Diagnostic Indices for Enhanced Phenomenological Fidelity in Art Criticism v.2

 Museum of One|Written at the Threshold

-Building upon the foundational framework of Post-Interpretive Criticism (PIC), which synthesizes Edmund Husserl’s phenomenological methods with Mikel Dufrenne’s aesthetics to foster ethical proximity in art encounters, this article introduces five new diagnostic indices.
-These indices extend the original set by further operationalizing key Husserlian and Dufrennian concepts—such as epoché, phenomenological reduction, the three phases of aesthetic experience, Layer 3 residue, the artwork as quasi-subject, and dialectical circulation—into quantifiable linguistic markers.
+Building upon the foundational framework of Post-Interpretive Criticism (PIC), which synthesizes Edmund Husserl’s phenomenological methods with Mikel Dufrenne’s aesthetics to foster ethical proximity in art encounters, this article introduces a Layer B diagnostic supplement for enhanced phenomenological fidelity in art criticism.
+The supplement operationalizes key Husserlian and Dufrennian concepts—epoché, phenomenological reduction, the three phases of aesthetic experience, Layer 3 residue, the artwork as quasi-subject, and dialectical circulation—into quantifiable linguistic markers.
 Designed for application to art criticism texts, these tools measure fidelity to phenomenological rigor and ethical restraint without imposing interpretive authority.
-Each index includes precise mathematical formulations, ranges, purposes, and detailed coding considerations, with suggestions for integration into composite profiles and radar charts.
-Preliminary applications to sample texts reveal distinctive patterns in contemporary criticism, suggesting paths for deepening the formalization of phenomenological aesthetics while promoting curiosity-driven diagnosis over extractive mastery.
+Each index includes explicit mathematical formulations, ranges, purposes, and detailed coding considerations, with suggestions for integration into composite profiles and radar charts.
+Prospective applications to sample texts are expected to reveal distinctive patterns in contemporary criticism, suggesting paths for deepening the formalization of phenomenological aesthetics while promoting curiosity-driven diagnosis over extractive mastery.

 Introduction: Recapitulating the PIC Framework